olets/griid/README.md

 ###Acknowledgements:
-This started as a modification of Joel Sutherland's "grid-items" grid system
+This started as a modification of a project by Joel Sutherland's "grid-items" grid system